fletchjp/MERG-Arduino-Software/EVENTS.md

 I have been developing some new coding ideas for the DUE which unfortunately will not work on ordinary Arduinos.

+I have added two small examples for ArduinoSTL which is a library available in the Arduino IDE.
+There is one problem which is that the library works with Version 1.8.2 of the Arduino AVR boards and not the latest 1.8.3 which is loaded by Arduino IDE 1.8.13.
+If you use the latest version the code will not compile.

 ## May 2021

 ### 8th May